locsta/King-County-Data-Analysis/README.md

 ## Our objectives are defined as follow:
-We are consultants hired by realtor company to analyse the house data in King County and provide recommendations on their next investment strategy and the kind of prices that they can command.
+We are consultants hired by a realtor company to analyse the house data in King County and provide recommendations on their next investment strategy and the kind of prices that they can command.

-Here are the questions we'll try to answer:
+They are asking us the following questions:
+1. Can you show us a map of the prices in different areas of Seattle's King County?
+2. What are the most impactful features on the price?
-1. Can we predict the price of a house based on its location?
+3. Can we predict the price of a house based on its most important features?
-2. What are the most impactful factors (features) on the price?

 ## Data Cleaning Process
 Our data are located in the **"kc_house_data.csv"** file.
 In order to prepare our dataset to be used for machine learning we are using python libraries such as **pandas**, **numpy**, **matplotlib** and **seaborn** to format and normalize our data.
-This is done in our **Jupyter file "index.ipynb"** file.
+This is done in the Jupyter file **"Module 1 Final Project - King County Houses Data Analysis.ipynb"** file.

 Our data has 20 columns with the description as follows:
 * id			- unique identified for a house